dd32/td-gh-ex/readme.txt

 -------------------------------------------------------
 ASTRA License
 -------------------------------------------------------
-Astra WordPress Theme, Copyright 2017 WPAstra.
+Astra WordPress Theme, Copyright 2017 Brainstorm Force.
 Astra is distributed under the terms of the GNU GPL.

 Astra is based on Underscores http://underscores.me/, (C) 2012-2015 Automattic, Inc.